 /var/lib/one/.ssh/known_hosts in advance for new Hosts).
 Also, it configures short-term connection sharing and persistency to speed up driver operations.
 Persistency is selectively enabled within OpenNebula drivers and must not be enabled globally.

 /var/lib/one/.ssh/config on your machines.
-You need to merge the content of the snippets into a single matching section appropriately because in case of multiple
+You need to merge the content of the snippets into a single matching section appropriately because, in the case of multiple

-OpenSSH allows us to reuse a single SSH connection by multiple sessions (commands) running against the same host in parallel and keep the connection open for further commands.
-Reusing already opened session spares a time necessary to manage new TCP connections and speeds up the driver operations.
-This provides a boost esp. with high latency (or distant) remotes.
+OpenSSH allows us to reuse a single SSH connection by multiple sessions (commands) running against the same host in parallel, and to keep the connection open for further commands.
+Reusing an already opened session saves time in managaging new TCP connections and speeds up the driver operations.
+This provides a boost, especially with high latency (or distant) remotes.

 Host * ControlMaster auto ControlPath /var/lib/one/ctrl-M-%C.sock ControlPersist 0

-You can enable this configuration only on Front-end, not on hypervisors Hosts!
+You can enable this configuration only on the Front-end, not on hypervisor Nodes!
 This configuration can’t be used on a host that serves both as Front-end and hypervisor!

 Due to a problem with control socket cleanup in specific OpenSSH versions, when

-ControlPersist is configured with limited time to remain open, the OpenNebula driver operations might randomly fail if the operation hits the time when the connection is being closed.
+ControlPersist is configured to remain open for a limited time, the OpenNebula driver operations might randomly fail if the operation coincides with the connection being closed.
 If connections with unlimited time persistency (

 Automatically Accept New SSH Host Keys¶